Process Engineering Research to Improve Safety, Quality, & Utilization of Food and Biomaterials

 - Atmospheric cold plasma bubble technology development

-- Treatments using ultraviolet and blue light pulses emitted from LEDs
+- Treatments using ultraviolet light pulses emitted from LEDs

 - Microbial decontamination

-- Degradation of antibiotics and pesticides in wastewater
+- Degradation of organic and inorganic contaminants in wastewater

 - Microbial biofilm inactivation